 Roman billhooks

 The billhook was in use in Britain before the Roman invasion of 50AD.
 It was common in most Roman provinces, and probably developed from those used in the earlier Greek civilisation.
 Those in the Mediterranean probably followed the Greek model, but it is probable that the tool was developed further by Roman iron-masters and blacksmiths to provide a range of tools for different tasks.
-Caol mentions four different types for use in a vineyard.
+Cato mentions four different types for use in a vineyard.

-This one from 21st century Turkey - it was batch produced in a small forge - given a few years rust and usage, it would be virtually indistinguishable from those above...
+This one from 21st century Turkey - it was batch produced in a small village forge - given a few years rust and usage, it would be virtually indistinguishable from those above...

 Roman era from Lakenheath (UK) - British Museum collection.